4 Steps to Keeping Your Design From Turning Into a Disappointing Product

 No designer sets out to create something that’s boring and broken.
 But the demands of budgets and schedules mean that not every idea on the drawing board is a perfect one.
 To keep these designs out of production, use these steps to ensure your products perform as well as the consumer expects:

 Define what perfect performance means.
-Most products look great right out of the box.
+Most products are designed to look great right out of the box.
 But once they’re put to use, they start to fade, wear, tear, bend, break, and more.
 Designers must focus on the long-term impression a product makes, not just the first one.
 Defining goals for the longevity and durability of a product keeps performance top of mind during the design process.

 At PopFoam, we work hard to ensure that our innovative injection-molded EVA foam is used to turn great designs into great products.
 When a design has rigorous demands for aesthetics, performance, and production, our patented foam product excels.
 The next time you’re dreaming up a big idea, don’t settle for materials that will just work.
 Insist on materials that will excite.